Category: Workshops and Seminars

 The 21st century has seen Asia emerge as the key global hub for international economic agreements.
-From the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Trans Pacific Partnership (CPTPP) to the recent China-EU Comprehensive Agreement on Investment and China’s wide-ranging Belt and Road Initiative, increasingly great swathes of the global economy are being governed by agreements based in Asia.
-This panel will discuss whether the new agreements tend to reinforce already existing paradigms established elsewhere, or represent a departure.
-Are Asian approaches to rulemaking emerging?
-Are some Asian states emerging as the makers of new international norms?
-Are some willing to break existing rules, whether made in Asia or elsewhere?
+From the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Trans Pacific Partnership (CPTPP) to the recent China-EU Comprehensive Agreement on Investment to China’s wide ranging Belt and Road Initiative, increasingly great swathes of the global economy being governed by agreements based in Asia.
+To what extent are these treaties repeating paradigms established elsewhere?
+Are Asia approaches to rulemaking emerging?
+Are some Asian actors emerging as the makers of new international norms?
+And are some willing to break existing rules, whether made in Asia or elsewhere?

 Chair: N. Jansen Calamita (CIL)

 a) Charlie Garnjana-Goonchorn (Thailand Ministry of Foreign Affairs)

 b) Prabash Ranjan (South Asia University)

 c) Stefanie Schacherer (CIL) | Download Presentation Slide